+“I’ll start off by saying this; In my heart of hearts I was SURE that once we existed OUTSIDE of Detroit’s city limits, myself and our cozy van would be the only people of color I’d see.
+Matter fact, every time I emerge from a bustling city I rehearse the apocalyptic, Walking Dead, Game of Thrones, “WHO YOU GONNA CALL?!
+GHOSTBUSTERS” fighting styles/scenarios JUST IN CASE I run into someone who doesn’t “like my kind.”
+Be it a problematic way to exist or not, can one really blame me??
 The road to Valparaiso is lined with real life Trump signs, real life horse and buggies, a real life McDonalds castle, real life realistic statues of people doing real life activities and to my very own astonishment… real life BLACK PEOPLE!
-I attempted to quiet the alarm that constantly jars my my mind in a quaint space like Valpo.
+I attempted to quiet the alarm that constantly jars my mind in a quaint space like Valpo.
 The ice cream was good (Valpo Velvet is the BEST), the people were kind, and I successfully avoided any establishment that Mike Pence MAY HAVE encountered.
 It’s typically fight or flight in these small-town landscapes.
 I wrestle with my irrational ideals instead of the beauty that occupies itself around me.
 I twiddle with what I suppose people assume of me.
 I can settle in this.
 I can settle in these uncharted waters.
 I can settle with being small town, me.

-I juggled that fight or flight as Gary maintains its settlement after white flight.
-I wasn’t of the sheltered mindset descending on a place like Gary, Indiana.
+Less than an hour away, that desire to fight the flight all comes screaming back.
+We made a “pit-stop” in Gary, Indiana (and please, take a second to relinquish all the necessary side-eye, here).
 I knew Gary was real shit.
 I knew Gary masoned steadily after its industry ran astray.
 I knew, just like Detroit, that the people of Gary upheld its churning soul and strength that shimmered amongst the rubble of the city.
 I will say, as a woman of color, the inquiry frequently speaks, “why do they always leave US behind?”
-Damn, there goes those questions again.
+Damn, there goes those questions again.”